 The reading starts with:

-In the seventh year of Jehu, Joash became king, and he reigned in Jerusalem forty years.
+In the seventh year of Jehu, Joash became king, and he reigned in Jerusalem for forty years.
 His mother’s name was Zibiah; she was from Beersheba.
 2 Joash did what was right in the eyes of the Lord all the years Jehoiada the priest instructed him.
 3 The high places, however, were not removed; the people continued to offer sacrifices and burn incense there.

-Jehoash was the youngest king to mount Judah’s throne.
+Joash was the youngest king to mount Judah’s throne.
 He began reigning at age seven and ruled for 40 years (835-796 B.C.).
 His father was Ahaziah, the most recent male ruler of Judah, and his grandmother was Athaliah.
 Joash was mentored by a priest named Jehoiada.
-His claim to face was bringing the Temple back to the Holy Sanctuary God had intended it to be.
+His claim to fame was bringing the Temple back to the Holy Sanctuary God had intended it to be.
 JUST in case you read 2 Kings BUT skimmed 2 Chronicles (who would do that…ummmm me!)
 I will pull in a line or two that you may have missed.

 So why did the temple need repair (besides years of neglect)?